 Phoenix, AZ 85005-8470

 Offense reports may be requested by governmental agencies for criminal justice purposes.
 The agency must qualify as a criminal justice agency as defined by state law (Arizona Revised Statute 41-1750) to receive the complete report.
 Requests must be received by mail, fax (602) 223-2915, or in person.

-Requests from all others who are not criminal justice agencies are referred to the DPS Public Records Unit within the Training and Management Services Bureau.
+Requests from the general public need to be made to the DPS Public Records Unit within the Training and Management Services Bureau.
 Public Records Unit reviews each request, and may redact certain information from the offense report when it is released due to privacy or security issues.
 Criminal history or personal descriptive information such as name, social security numbers, and addresses are examples of information that may be redacted from the report.

 The Public Records Unit may be contacted at 602-223-2345.